eclipse-xpanse/terraform-boot/README.md

 We also deliver a jar for each release and can be found in the asests list of each release [here](https://github.com/eclipse-xpanse/terraform-boot/releases).
 The jar can be started as mentioned in the same way we do for local development.

+### Observability

+`terraform-boot` provides an option to enable observability using [openTelemetry](https://opentelemetry.io/).
+This can be enabled by starting the runtime with profile `opentelemetry`.

+By enabling this profile, the application forwards metrics, traces and logs to the `otel-collector`.

+By default, the application sends all telemetry data to `http://localhost:4317` and this can be changed by updating the value of `otel.exporter.otlp.endpoint` configuration property.